LMMorgan/PopOff/README.md

 make mode=shlib mpi -j4 LMP_INC="-DLAMMPS_EXCEPTIONS -DLAMMPS_GZIP -DLAMMPS_MEMALIGN=64 -DBUILD_SHARED_LIBS=on"
 ```

-If you only want to install the python interface package, you can do this using:
+To install the python interface package, you can do this using:

 ```
 make install-python